JoshuaGoode/ai-user-agents/README.md

 # ai-user-agents
-Collection of AI User Agents used for dataset curation, training, browsing, and general crawling.
+Collection of known AI User Agents strings and tokens used for dataset curation, training, browsing, and general crawling.

 ## Purpose